atinux/nuxt-auth-utils/README.md

 If the redirect URL mismatch in production, this means that the module cannot guess the right redirect URL.
 You can set the `NUXT_OAUTH_<PROVIDER>_REDIRECT_URL` env variable to overwrite the default one.

-### Webauthn Event Handlers
+### Webauthn (passkey) Event Handlers

-Webauthn and passkeys require multiple requests to be completed.
+Webauthn (and passkeys) require multiple requests to be completed.
 The webauthn event handlers handle this on a single endpoint.

 The (very simplified) steps are as follows: